StefanPeev/Common-Serif/documentation/Greek/Greek.md

 + [Source Serif](https://github.com/adobe-fonts/source-serif)
 + [Colvert](https://d3qx8f8l5aa3yc.cloudfront.net/images/Colvert.pdf)

 First, unification of the glyphs was achieved.
-Practice shows (compare fonts such as Brill, Gentium) that glyphs ᾽(/uni1FBD, Greek Koronis) ᾿(/uni1FBF, Greek Psili) ῾(/uni1FFE, Greek Dasia) are identical in construction, applying only the corresponding rotation around the vertical axis.
+Practice shows (compare with such fonts as Brill, Gentium) that glyphs ᾽(/uni1FBD, Greek Koronis) ᾿(/uni1FBF, Greek Psili) ῾(/uni1FFE, Greek Dasia) are identical in construction, applying only the corresponding rotation around the vertical axis.
 Glyphs ΄(/uni0384, Greek Tonos) `(/uni1FEF, Greek Varia) ´(/uni1FFD, Greek Oxia) are also unified in the same way.

+To do list

+- [ ] To prepare a full description of all available Greek glyphs according to latest Unicode standard.
+- [ ] To finalize the changes in the Polytonic Greek achieving consistancy in design.
+- [ ] To rethink the overall design of the Greek glyphs.
+- [ ] To test horizontal metrics and to prepare proper kerning for the Greek script.